 our Strategic priorities

 These priority areas emerged through engagement with First Nations women, girls and gender-diverse peoples over the life of Wiyi Yani U Thangani.
-Projects, programs and research often overlap across these priority areas, reflecting our broader systems change approach.
+Projects, programs and research often overlap across these priorities, reflecting our broader systems change approach.

 Women, everywhere, in all our diversity, come together to drive socio-economic change for the benefit of our children and families experiencing structural marginalisation, inequalities and all forms of discrimination.
 We navigate trauma and conflict in our communities, institutions and across broader societal structures by drawing on knowledges, cultural practices and lived experience, with a firm commitment to the wellbeing of our children and families.
 Within current structures women are using tools of peacebuilding, transforming conflict in communities and broader systems, by creating the conditions conducive to peace for all human and non-human beings to thrive.